These officially-accredited and internationally-recognised exams offer a formal recognition of the specific talents of ukulele players.

 In addition to exams for individuals, RGT@LCM also offers ensemble exams for groups of two of more ukulele players.

 Download the Information Booklet and the Entry Form and Fee List from the Exam Information Booklets and Syllabuses page.

-6 exam grades are currently available, ranging from Initial Stage (for beginners) up to Grade 4 (for intermediate level players).
+Exam grades are currently available, ranging from Step 1 (for beginners) up to Grade 8 (for advanced level players).

 Download an Exam Information Booklet to see the requirements of each grade.

 Candidates who prefer to focus entirely on the performance of prepared pieces can opt for a Ukulele Performance Award.
 These can be performed at an exam centre, or alternatively candidates can submit a video or audio recording of themselves playing the pieces.
-Performance Awards range from Initial Stage up to Level 5.
+Performance Awards range from Step 1 up to Level 8.